• (314) 338-8865

 Ad quality score is a metric that measures the relevance and quality of your PPC campaigns.
 It’s essential to focus on your ad quality score because it’s a key factor that determines the effectiveness and cost of your ads.

 A higher ad quality score indicates that your ads are relevant, engaging, and meet the needs of your target audience.
-As a result, this leads to higher ad rankings, lower cost per click (CPC), and a more significant ROI.
+This leads to higher ad rankings, lower cost per click (CPC), and a more significant ROI.
 On the other hand, a lower ad quality score can lead to lower ad rankings, higher CPCs, and a lower ROI.

-When you focus on improving your ad quality score, you can optimize your ad campaigns and achieve better results for your business.
+Focusing on improving your ad quality score can help you optimize your ad campaigns and achieve better business results.

 Key Takeaways

 Getting started with an SEM strategy is simple but takes time and planning to do well.
-However, the best thing about SEM is that once the work is done, you can see right away whether or not it’s effective for you and your business.
+However, the best thing about SEM is that once the work is done, you can immediately see whether it’s effective for you and your business.
 Budgets can be (and should be) adjusted, and new keywords or creative concepts can be developed.

 If you’re unsure how to start an SEM strategy, the digital marketing experts at Abstrakt Marketing Group are here to help.
 We provide clients with proven SEM solutions that work together and help you grow your business.
 When you’re ready to maximize business growth through an advanced SEM strategy, contact the experts at Abstrakt!